Volumetric Occupancy Mapping With Probabilistic Depth Completion for Robotic Navigation: Approach

 where $N$ is the number of pixels $p$ in an image, $\mathbf{x}_p$ is the input vector of features for the depth completion network (raw depth, RGB, estimated normals and boundaries), $y_p$ is the ground truth depth, $f(\cdot)$ and $\sigma(\cdot)$ are the completed depth and associated uncertainty output by the network, respectively, following directly from the negative log likelihood assuming Gaussian uncertainty, and $\lambda_{\mathrm{BC}}$ and $\lambda_{\mathrm{SSIM}}$ are tunable parameters.
 We only consider pixels in areas \textit{observed}, i.e. non-zero, in the ground truth depth image.

-Following \citet{Huang2019}, we also include a structural related loss based on the \ac{SSIM} measure \citep{Wang2004} to reduce distortion and enhance structural quality (third term) and a boundary related loss (fourth term) to enforce boundary consistency.
-The latter is computed by training a model to learn the Sobel edges associated with the completed depth supervised by those computed from the ground truth depth.
+Following \citet{Huang2019}, we also include a boundary related loss (third term) to enforce boundary consistency and a structural related loss based on the \ac{SSIM} measure \citep{Wang2004} to reduce distortion and enhance structural quality (fourth term).
+The former is computed by training a model to learn the Sobel edges associated with the completed depth supervised by those computed from the ground truth depth.
 The different components of the loss function are depicted in the dashed blue box in \Cref{F:pipeline}.